ts-kontakt/df2tables/README.md

 **Minimal dependencies**: only `pandas` ***or*** `polars` (you don’t need pandas installed if using polars).

-Converting a DataFrame into an interactive table is **just one function call**:
+Converting a DataFrame to an interactive table takes just one function call:

 ```python
 render(df, **kwargs)